#Oracle System

 #What You Get:

 Orders settle at the oracle price at settlement time, not submission time.
+Order size and Exolane order flow do not move that execution price.

 #Why the Difference?